apache/gravitino/docs/gravitino-use-iceberg.md

 Regarding Iceberg's properties, you can refer to [official documentation](https://iceberg.apache.org/docs/1.3.1/configuration/).

-Now you can use Iceberg as a catalog for managing your data in Gravitino.
+You can use Iceberg as a catalog for managing your data in Gravitino.
 If you encounter any issues or need further assistance, refer to the Gravitino documentation or seek help from the support team.